therealkenc/libudev-stub/README.md

 Note however that graphical applications are [**not supported**](https://wpdev.uservoice.com/forums/266908-command-prompt-console-bash-on-ubuntu-on-windo/suggestions/13250499-support-for-x-server-running-in-windows-on-the-sam?tracking_code=6be7122042c59b213451b9198f208f27) by Microsoft.
 You are on your own here until MSFT has cleared their development backlog of commandline development use case scenarios.

 There is no fancy installer yet, but building is pretty painless.
+It requires a C++11 compiler.
 ```
 sudo add-apt-repository ppa:ubuntu-toolchain-r/test
 sudo apt-get update